Construction notice: Several parking lots will be repaved on Main Campus beginning Monday, July 12. Please use lots D and F for parking.

 Next Review Date:

-Durham Technical Community College employs a letter grading system to evaluate the students’ performance in meeting the stated objectives of the classroom, laboratory, shop, clinical setting, or work experience.
+Durham Technical Community College employs a letter grading system to evaluate student performance in meeting the stated objectives of the classroom, laboratory, shop, clinical setting, or work experience.

-Durham Technical Community College (Durham Tech) currently uses the following letter grades, credit types, and grade points for curriculum courses:
+In accordance with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)’s Principles of Accreditation, Durham Technical Community College (Durham Tech) makes its grading policy publicly available.
+The College currently uses the following letter grades, credit types, and grade points for credit courses:

-2Historical grades may appear on transcripts for past semesters but are not currently being awarded.
+2Historical grades which may appear on transcripts for past terms but are no longer assigned